-Thank You for choosing this Plan from GuideStone Financial Resources of the Southern Baptist Convention ("GuideStone").
-This document constitutes your Health Saver 2800 Group Plan ("Plan").
+Thank You for choosing this Plan from GuideStone Financial Resources of the Southern Baptist Convention (GuideStone).
+This document constitutes your Health Choice 3500N Group PPO Plan ("Plan").
 The GuideStone Plan is made available to eligible employers for their employees and retirees.

 Some words and phrases in this booklet, such as "Plan," have special meanings.
 We call these words and phrases "defined terms."
 Usually, these defined terms are capitalized.
-"Definitions" at the end of this booklet gives the meanings of these defined terms.
+The section entitled "Definitions" at the end of this booklet gives the meanings of these defined terms.